mrisher/smtp-sts/mta-sts.md

 Updating the policy requires that the owner make changes in two places: the `_mta_sts` RR record in the Policy Domain's DNS zone and at the corresponding HTTPS endpoint.
-In the case where the HTTPS endpoint has been updated but the TXT record has not been, senders will not know there is a new policy released and may thus continue to use old, previously cached versions.
-Recipients should thus expect a policy will continue to be used by senders until both the HTTPS and TXT endpoints are updated and the TXT record's TTL has passed.
+In the case where the HTTPS endpoint has been updated but the TXT record has not been, senders will be unable to discover the presence of the new policy even in the event of a validation failure during a delivery attempt.

+Thus recipients must expect two cases of stale policy usage from senders:

+1. Senders may, until the policy `max_age` has passed, continue to use a cached policy.
+There is no mechanism for guaranteed policy revocation should a recipient wish to do so; as long as a cached policy continues to validate and has not reached its `max_age`, it may still be used by senders.

+2. Until the DNS TTL for the `_mta_sts` record has expired, senders will be unable to discover the presence of a new policy even if they fail to validate the existing policy.

+The second point introduces a key consideration during policy rollovers: that when making changes to the recipient MTA, such as changing the MX name, recipients should ensure that the old MX remains valid against the old policy until the TXT record's TTL has passed.

 ## Policy Discovery & Authentication